 The bottom line of the gathered pieces of literature can be summed up in one word ----- RELATIONSHIP.
-Defining, establishing, and understanding relationship between the players (reps, pharma, client doctors) will answer the objectives and aims of this paper.
+Defining, establishing, and understanding relationships between the players (reps, pharma, and client doctors) will answer the objectives and aims of this paper.

-Rogers and Peppers define relationship as a mutual, interactive, and repetitive activity, which provides ongoing benefits, that changes the behavior toward parties involved thereby becoming uniquely different from other relationships leading to MUTUAL TRUST and LOYALTY.
-Our goal as researchers is to identify what marketing practices (if there is any) equate to developing and nurturing doctor’s loyalty to brand and pharma.
-Seen from a top-to-bottom perspective, one will realize that the nature of relationship between the pharma and the doctor will reveal the type of loyalty and prescription habits of the latter.
-However, aspects of the nature of relationship have to be scrutinized and dissected in order to know if along the narrow road leading to loyalty marketing malpractices are employed.
-Consequently, do doctors regard the relationship loyal or their act of adhering and prescribing a specific brand translate to loyalty.
-When doctors prescribe a particular brand of prescription drugs, does that very act constitute loyalty to the brand.
-Another pressing concern is that should the concept of loyalty has to be totally virtuous or not.
+Rogers and Peppers define a relationship as a mutual, interactive, and repetitive activity, which provides ongoing benefits, that changes the behavior of parties involved thereby becoming uniquely different from other relationships leading to MUTUAL TRUST and LOYALTY.
+Our goal as researchers is to identify what marketing practices (if there are any) equate to developing and nurturing doctors’ loyalty to brands and pharma.
+Seen from a top-to-bottom perspective, one will realize that the nature of the relationship between the pharma and the doctor will reveal the type of loyalty and prescription habits of the latter.
+However, aspects of the nature of relationships have to be scrutinized and dissected in order to know if along the narrow road leading to loyalty marketing malpractices employed.
+Consequently, do doctors regard the relationship as loyal, or does their act of adhering to and prescribing a specific brand translate to loyalty?
+When doctors prescribe a particular brand of prescription drugs, does that very act constitute loyalty to the brand?
+Another pressing concern is whether should the concept of loyalty has to be totally virtuous or not.

-This is the theory: the customize rewards and servicing of pharmacy companies create a perceived special favor to client doctors that is suppose to maintain client doctors loyalty.
+This is the theory: the customized rewards and servicing of pharmacy companies create a perceived special favor to client doctors that are supposed to maintain client doctors' loyalty.